Lydia Simmonds: Reception

-Former EastEnders actress Natalie Cassidy praised the introduction of Lydia saying, "Margaret Tyzack is joining EastEnders as Janine's evil gran.
+EastEnders actress Natalie Cassidy praised the introduction of Lydia saying, "Margaret Tyzack is joining EastEnders as Janine's evil gran.
 I've seen her in a play before, so I'm sure she'll be fantastic."
 Kirkwood chose the episode in which Lydia died in Janine's arms as his favourite of the year.
 A writer for the Daily Mirror branded Lydia "a cantankerous, rich old bag of a grannie", but added that she was "a lady bountiful, selfless philanthropist and all-round good egg."
 The writer went on to say that the bond between Janine and Lydia turned into "one of the most touching and entertaining in Soapland."
 The Metro's Rachel Tarley deemed Lydia "brilliantly funny."